Dylan Hundley

-Dylan Karol Hundley is an American actress, singer and visual artist best known for playing Sally Fowler in the 1990 Academy Award-nominated film Metropolitan and as lead singer of the New York post-punk / new wave band Lulu Lewis.
+Dylan Karol Hundley is an American actress, singer and visual artist best known for playing Sally Fowler in the Academy Award-nominated film Metropolitan, as lead singer of the New York post-punk / new wave band Lulu Lewis, and for her solo project Darling Black.
+She also hosts Radar on The Vinyl District.

 Early life

-Hundley was born in Reno, Nevada, to Sandra Lee Ison and Monty Hundley, who was later convicted of fraud.
+Hundley was born in Reno, Nevada, to Sandra Lee Ison and Monty Hundley.
 She was brought up in The Bahamas, New Jersey and Manhattan.
-Hundley attended The Lenox School from 6th through 12th grades.
+Hundley attended The Lenox School.

 Career

-Early career

-At age 17 Hundley enrolled in The Groundlings summer improvisation program (at her then best friend Christa Miller's suggestion) and then a 2-year Meisner technique program with Ron Stetson of The Neighborhood Playhouse.
-During this time nightclub promoter Baird Jones introduced her to director Whit Stillman.
-Hundley was a socialite in the 1980s New York downtown art and literary scene, and friends with Bret Easton Ellis and Jay McInerney.
-She regularly appeared in the social pages of WWD, Interview Magazine, Vogue and Details, often photographed by her longtime friend Patrick McMullan.

-She moved to Los Angeles in 1990 and entered a similar social environment, while pursuing her acting career, spending time with many of the top names in entertainment including Mick Jagger, Donovan Leitch and Joe Strummer, and dating such notable performers as Harvey Keitel and Tom Verlaine.
-She was house DJ at Johnny Depps Viper Room for three years and was working there the evening actor River Phoenix overdosed there.
-Quentin Tarantino was her next-door neighbor during the years he made Reservoir Dogs and Pulp Fiction.

-Hundley returned to New York City in 1997 and has remained there since, making independent films and music.

 Film career

 Hundley's first movie role was in Stillman's independent film Metropolitan (1990).
 Other film credits include Dangerous Game (1993), The Last Days of Disco (1998), Jacklight (1999), A Holiday Affair (2000) and Forever (2005).

 Hundley continued performance studies during these years with Susan Peretz, Marcia Haufrecht and Sandra Lee, all of the Actors Studio.
 She produced the feature film Buzzkill (2012), starring Kristen Ritter, Daniel Raymont, and Darrell Hammond, released in association with the Chicago-based improvisational comedy enterprise The Second City, many of whose alumni appear in the film.

 In 2015, Vanity Fair celebrated the 25th anniversary of Metropolitan with a full cast portrait in its August 2015 issue.
 Editor Graydon Carter is a well-known fan of the film.